wangshiphys/Algorithms/Python/doc/README.md

+# Python Implementation
-# Python implementation of some common algorithms and data structures
+Implementation of some common algorithms and data structures using Python programming language

 ## Contents
 * [sorting](sorting.md)